Towards quantitative Low Energy Ion Scattering on CaSiO$_3$ from Comparison to Multiple-Scattering-Resolved Dynamical Binary Collision Approximation Simulations: Abstract

 \section{Abstract}

-We perform Low Energy Ion Scattering with 1\,keV He ions on CaSiO$_3$ using a commercial electrostatic detector system and determine the charge fraction of scattered ions from comparison with Binary Collision Approximation simulations.
-The simulations take dynamical surface changes due to surface cleaning Ar sputtering into account and scattered He particles are separated into single, dual, and multiple scattering trajectories.
+We perform Low Energy Ion Scattering with He ions ranging in energy from \qtyrange{1}{3}{\keV} on CaSiO$_3$ using a commercial electrostatic detector system and determine the charge fraction of scattered ions from comparison with Binary Collision Approximation simulations.
+The simulations take composition changes due to surface cleaning Xe sputtering into account.
+Scattered He particles are separated in the simulation into single, dual, and multiple scattering trajectories.
 We find that the charge fraction of single and dual scattered He is about 10 times higher than the one for multiple collisions.
-Our results show that quantitative concentration profiles can be inferred from this method, if the charge fraction components are determined first.
+Our results show that the charge fraction of scattered He can be reliably extracted for different scattering regimes and that for a given He incidence energy, the entire scattered He spectrum can be modeled with only few constant parameters.

 \keywords{LEIS,BCA,Charge Fraction}